 Check out Saori's Twitter and Instagram for new updates on what's happening always!
 SEKAI NO OWARI will be touring US this August, performing in Los Angeles at The Roxy Theatre (17 August) and in New York at The Bowery Ballroom (23 August).
 Be there or be square!
 SEKAI NO OWARI's hit single 'RPG' just hit 100 million views on YouTube!
 Watch it here.

-Welcome to Asian Pop Weekly's new Features section!
-Here's where you'll be able to get your fix of exclusive interviews with up-and-coming Asian artists, all in English.
+Welcome to Asian Pop Weekly's Features section!
+Here's where you'll be able to get your fix of exclusive interviews with up-and-coming Asian artists, and special long-form content, all in English.